Migratory Bird Regulations

 Your cooperation and interest is appreciated.
 For more information on this study, see

 Youth Waterfowl Hunting Days

-Youth hunters must possess a valid Youth Firearms License—OR be less than 16 years of age and qualified to hunt without a license under the farmer license exemption (see Licenses, Permits & Stamps)—to hunt the Youth Waterfowl Hunting Days as detailed on Take A Kid Hunting.
+Youth hunters must possess a valid Youth Firearms License—OR be less than 16 years of age and qualified to hunt without a license under the farmer license exemption (see Licenses, Permits, & Stamps)—to hunt the Youth Waterfowl Hunting Days as detailed on Take A Kid Hunting.